 “That’s true, Inspector,” Ms. Meadowlark added.
 “I’d spoken to him a couple of times before we left the States.”
 Her voice cracked, and she swallowed deeply.
 “Learning of our existence shocked him, but it was a joyful shock.
 He said having a granddaughter and great-grandchildren made his life complete.”

-The little bud of doubt Tobias had about Herr Luschin’s death began to bloom.
+The little bud of doubt Tobias had about Herr Luschin’s death transitioned to full bloom.
 “Can you tell me about the proof you have regarding your relationship, and how you came to make the trip now, Ms. Meadowlark?”
 He addressed the mother, ignoring the sultry mouth of her daughter.

 “When both of my adoptive parents died, I decided to find out what I could about my birth parents.”
-She reached into the bag on her shoulder and drew out a manila envelope.
+She slipped a hand into the bag on her shoulder and drew out a manila envelope.
 “This is my birth certificate.”

 Tobias carefully read the document that proved her to be the daughter of Herr Luschin’s son, Hartmut.
 He looked into her green eyes and was again reminded of the elder man.